What is a Dart in Sewing?

 This I understood when a sewing pattern of the dress was turned into a disaster.
 Due to a lack of understanding of the importance of darts.
 The dress was supposed to be fitted but ended up being baggy.
 I realized and studied the art of dart manipulation.
 Regular practice with different types of darts gave me new knowledge resulting in the revised design turning into a perfect fit.

 They are not essential but often necessary for a well-fitting garment.
+While not every garment requires darts, they are essential for achieving a tailored, flattering fit in most structured clothing.

 Scenarios – Curvy figures, fitted garments, structured garments, and accurate fit.